jaimetur/PhotoMigrator/README.md

 The folder <ALBUMS_FOLDER> can be passed using the new Flag: -ca, --create-albums-synology-photos <ALBUMS_FOLDER>

+> [!IMPORTANT]
-**IMPORTANT:**
+> **IMPORTANT:**
-<ALBUMS_FOLDER> should be stored within your Synology Photos main folder in your NAS.
+> <ALBUMS_FOLDER> should be stored within your Synology Photos main folder in your NAS.
 Typically it is '/volume1/homes/your_username/Photos' and all files within <ALBUMS_FOLDER> should have been already indexed by Synology Photos before you can add them to a Synology Photos Album.
+>

-You can check if the files have been already indexed accessing Synology Photos mobile app or Synology Photos web portal and change to Folder View.
+>You can check if the files have been already indexed accessing Synology Photos mobile app or Synology Photos web portal and change to Folder View.
+>

-If you can't see your <ALBUMS_FOLDER> most probably is because it has not been indexed yet or because you didn't move it within Synology Photos root folder.
+>If you can't see your <ALBUMS_FOLDER> most probably is because it has not been indexed yet or because you didn't move it within Synology Photos root folder.

 Example of use: